What is organic cotton?

 Other fibres can be grown on organic farms, like hemp, flax (linen), jute, silk and wool, but cotton is one of the most commonly used materials in fashion and textiles.
 Non-organic cotton has been dubbed the ‘world’s dirtiest crop’, but the story is very different for organic cotton.

-Why is organic cotton better for the planet?
+Why is organic cotton better for people and planet?

 5 reasons organic cotton is a sustainable choice: